Webhooks

 Configuring your webhook settings

 You can set up webhooks in the firework business application.
 There are a set of Webhook API Tokens in the Profile > Webhooks section.
-The key ID (kid) in the JWT header will be the webhooks public token, and you should use the corresponding private token as the secret to verify the signature on the JWT.
+The key ID (kid) in the JWT header will be the webhooks public token, and you should use the corresponding private token as the shared secret to verify the signature on the JWT.
+This is known as the 'Key Pair'.

 Designing your webhook processing